Key points of interest:

 Performance management is a continuous cycle, not an isolated event.
-Because performance management integrates various HR activities, an overarching structure or framework is needed for the different parts to be complementary.
+Because performance management integrates various HR activities, an overarching structure or framework is needed for the different parts to work together.

-Corporate strategic goals should provide the starting point for business and departmental goals, followed by agreement on individual performance and development priorities.
+An organisation’s strategic goals should be the starting point for departmental goals, followed by agreement on individual performance and development priorities.
 Individuals and managers can then draw up plans and monitor performance continuously.
-Feedback should be given regularly, and could be supported by formal performance reviews at agreed points over the course of the year.
+Feedback and reviewing progress against objectives should be regular, and could be supported by formal performance reviews at agreed points over the the year.
 The plans can also highlight organisation-wide processes that are required to support performance; for example, leadership, internal communications, and others.

 Having remained fairly stable for two or three decades, many employers have adapted their approaches to performance management over the last few years, in particular in response to a number of articles challenging received wisdom.
 The broad thrust is that ‘traditional’ practices – in particular, the dreaded ‘annual appraisal’ – are outdated, if indeed they ever worked.

 But popular changes may just be the latest fads and fashions.
 What’s the evidence on what’s actually effective in improving performance?
 Our evidence review Could do better?
-Assessing what works in performance management, we present evidence to help employers cut through the hearsay on trends and instead make grounded decisions on what is most likely to be effective in improving performance.
+Assessing what works in performance management, we presented evidence to help employers cut through the hearsay on trends, and instead make grounded decisions on what is most likely to be effective in improving performance.

-At a fundamental level, the established performance management chain still holds, as seen in Diagram 1 below.
+At a fundamental level, the established performance management chain still holds, as in Diagram 1 below.

 However, there are a number of important factors that employers should be careful not to take for granted, as shown in Diagram 2 below.
 Based on the best available evidence, a fuller model of target-setting and performance appraisal should consider the following:

 Employees’ reactions to feedback are a vital factor in whether it improves performance.
 Reactions are influenced by an individual’s personality (for example, their self-esteem and openness) and how they perceive the appraisal (for example, as fair and involving).

 Key points of interest: